Eijebong/taskcluster-rfcs/rfcs/0190-queue-change-task-run-priority.md

 Since we refactored queue internals it became possible to see what tasks are pending for a particular worker pool / task queue.

-This RFC proposes new API method that would allow to change the priority of the existing task run / task group.
+This RFC proposes a new API method that would allow changing the priority of the existing task run / task group.

 ## Motivation